Rong Xian Mian Guan (Qianjiang Road)

 Should You Go?
 The Verdict

 Yes, go.
 Getting a seat at Rong Xian Mian Guan on Qianjiang Road is not the ordeal it is at Hangzhou's buzzing dinner-scene restaurants.
-Booking difficulty is low, prices sit firmly in the single-digit yuan range, and the 2024 Michelin Bib Gourmand recognition means the quality bar has been verified independently.
+Booking difficulty is low, prices sit firmly in the single-digit yuan range, the 2024 Michelin Bib Gourmand recognition means the quality bar has been independently.
 For a first-timer in Hangzhou who wants to eat the way locals do, this is one of the clearest calls you can make.

 What Rong Xian Mian Guan Actually Is